-Personal information may be given to us directly by you, or by individuals or companies that have been authorised by you to act on your behalf to share such information with us, for example, if you use an Independent Financial Advisor.
-Alternatively, we may receive or collect information for other sources, such as data created when you visit our websites, or information received back when we request identity checks for anti-money laundering purposes, in order to comply with our regulatory obligations.
+Personal information may be given to us directly by you, or by individuals or companies that have been authorised by you to act on your behalf to share such information with us (e.g. if you use an Independent Financial Advisor).
+Alternatively, we may receive or collect information from other sources, such as data created when you visit our websites or information received when we request identity checks for anti-money laundering purposes, in order to comply with our regulatory obligations.

 Updating your Personal Details

-If any of your personal details change, please notify as soon as possible.
-You can do so in some cases by logging into your online account and updating details there directly, e.g. with Advancr Bonds accounts.
-Alternatively you can email CustomerServices@advancr.com or InvestorRelations@triplepoint.co.uk to advise us of any changes.
-In some cases, including for example a change of name, further supporting information may be required to enable us to comply with regulations before we can record the changes.
+If any of your personal details change, please notify us as soon as possible.
+You can do so in some cases by logging into your online account and updating your details there directly, e.g. with Triple Point Income Service accounts.
+Alternatively you can email firstname.lastname@example.org to advise us of any changes.
+In some cases, such as a change of name, further supporting information may be required to enable us to comply with regulations before we can record the changes.
 We may also seek to verify certain information by telephone for the purpose of data security and avoiding fraud.

 We use personal information for the following purposes:

 We need a lawful basis to collect and use your personal data under data protection law.
 The law sets out the six legal bases which we can rely on in order to process your personal data (there are additional requirements for sensitive personal data).
 Four of these are relevant to the types of processing that Triple Point carries out.
 This includes information that is processed on the basis of:

-If you would like to change our use of your personal data in this manner, please get in touch with us using the details in the “How to contact us” section below.
+If you would like to change our use of your personal data, please get in touch with us using the details in the “Contact us” section below.